 When did you discover your passion for photography?

-During a year I worked in the MoMA’s bookstore, I was always wandering off from my work to get lost in the art and books.
-Specifically, the photography collection.
-I recognized how the photographers saw the world, their ability to notice that preceded their ability to use a camera.
-It was that year that the realization hit me that I was a photographer without a camera.
+During a year I worked in the MoMA’s bookstore.
+I was always wandering off from my work to get lost in the photography collection.
+I identified with how the photographers saw the world, their ability to notice that preceded their ability to use a camera.
+It was that year that I realized I was a photographer without a camera.

 If you had to name just one photographer that has most influenced you, who would it be?